create art around a construction site- bathroom floor demolished

 3. embrace opportunities to create Art

-I have created art every possible moment.
-Even if it’s only for 15 minutes.
+In my project planning for the remodel, I purposefully set aside time to create art.
+I have created art every possible moment, even if it’s only 15 minutes.
 It’s a sanity saver.

 Your Turn